Sambridda/Palm-Oil-System-Design/README.md

 **Open Items Carried From the PLC Implementation Document**
 - E-STOP latch reset source not yet defined.
 - Behaviour on a mid-operation switch from Automation Enabled to Disabled (abrupt stop vs. complete-current-step) not yet decided.
-- $m_p$ (remaining oil-phase mass) acquisition method for the $T_f$ register — operator-entered, level-derived, or fixed-constant — not yet decided.
-- Tie-break behaviour on equal $S_\text{casual}$/$S_\text{immediate}$ scores currently defaults to execution order (TA-favoured); flagged for confirmation, not an explicit design decision.
+- Tie-break behaviour on equal $S_\text{immediate}$ scores currently defaults to execution order (TA-favoured); flagged for confirmation, not an explicit design decision.
-- Manual-mode LSM/FSM trunk speed selection does not exist on the physical panel (single button, fixed HSM only); confirm acceptable or add a speed-select input.
 - $D_\text{Mode}$ power-up default not yet specified.
 - Auxiliary staging hysteresis thresholds (26/22, 14/10, 0/2 kW, ±2 kW) are proposed, not independently confirmed.
 - Access level on the PO tank designation confirm input (standard tap vs. supervisor PIN) remains open.

+**Resolved Since Last Revision**
+- $m_p$ (remaining oil-phase mass) for the $T_f$ register is acquired from the ultrasonic level sensor and converted to mass via the height-to-mass constants (Section 1.6.7 of the companion PLC document) — no longer an open item.
+- Manual-mode trunk speed selection is confirmed as intended: the physical panel button drives a fixed HSM only, with no LSM/FSM selection on hardware — this is accepted behaviour, not a gap to close.

 **PO Tank Insulation**
 - Insulating the PO tank to T5's standard remains the identified highest-leverage, lowest-capital-cost efficiency gain — its uninsulated loss currently outweighs its sensible heating duty roughly 7:1, and every megajoule saved there returns directly to P3's melting window.
 Insulating it would also reduce the sensitivity of the PO tank's linearised loss term in the dynamic demand function to operating temperature, a secondary benefit for the ADA control law's accuracy.

-**Electrical Design**
+**Electrical Design — Complete**
-- Detailed electrical system design in AutoCAD, covering power distribution, protection coordination, and wiring layout strategies for the immersion array and pump drives — informed by the current revision's peak instantaneous demand finding.
+- Detailed electrical system design in AutoCAD, covering power distribution, protection coordination, and wiring layout strategies for the immersion array and pump drives, is now finished after several iterations — informed by the current revision's peak instantaneous demand finding.

 **Controls Architecture**
 - Discussion with the senior engineer to finalise the control philosophy — evaluating a PLC-based architecture against distributed individual controllers, and assessing the feasibility of PI control loops in place of hard on/off automation for improved stability and reduced thermal cycling.
 - Formal review of the ADA framework itself, including its current three-way concurrent arbiter, with the senior engineer — this architecture has not yet been formally reviewed and is pending discussion.

-**Instrumentation & HMI**
+**Instrumentation — Complete**
-- Full sensor schedule: selection, specification, and placement of temperature, level, and flow instruments across all four tanks and the solar loop — cross-referenced against the confirmed 11-channel analog input assignment in the companion PLC document.
+- The full sensor schedule — selection, specification, and placement of temperature, level, and flow instruments across all four tanks and the solar loop — is finished, cross-referenced against the confirmed 11-channel analog input assignment in the companion PLC document.

+**HMI (Remaining)**
 - HMI design for operator visibility, PO-tank designation/dispense workflow, suspicion-meter status display, and manual override capability.

 **Hydraulics & Pump Selection**